 Clinically, I have seen tremendous benefit utilizing saw palmetto in androgen related hair loss and in supporting women with PCOS.
 As a naturopathic physician who is board certified in naturopathic endocrinology, I have employed saw palmetto as part of a holistic treatment plan with great success.
 Many clinicians also report positive patient outcomes with saw palmetto.

 It is important to understand that most clinical trials aim to isolate an herb or its constituents to test its benefits on a specific condition.
-Some clinical trials have been published about saw palmetto and hair loss in men and women, but again, their results need further investigation.
+Some clinical trials25 have been published about saw palmetto and hair loss in men and women, but again, their results need further investigation.

 Traditional herbal medicine (remembering that saw palmetto is a traditional Indigenous plant medicine) typically doesn’t treat anything in isolation.
-Traditional and naturopathic medicine understands that the greatest benefits are achieved through the combination of nutrition, lifestyle, and herbs as a holistic approach to healing.
+Traditional and naturopathic medicine understands that the greatest benefits26 are achieved through the combination of nutrition, lifestyle, and herbs as a holistic approach to healing.

 Therefore, in many high-quality supplements, you’ll find a combination of supporting herbs, vitamins, or minerals that work synergistically.